Remote Desktop Multiple Monitors Setup in Windows 10 & 11

 If you have more than two monitors and setup remote desktop to use 2 of 3 monitors and the rest for local use, let’s see how it’s done.

-Running multiple monitors on a system is quite a heavy task, and if your system is laggy you might want to look into ways to make Windows 10 faster.
+Running multiple monitors on a system is quite a heavy task, and if your system feels a bit laggy you might want to look into upgrading the CPU or make sure there are no CPU intensive applications running in the background.

 selectedmonitors:s:a,b,c